Anna Akana: Film and television

 In 2011, Akana appeared in the TV series Awkward.
 In that same year, she also appeared as an extra in Katy Perry's "Last Friday Night" music video.

-In 2015, she appeared in the films Ant-Man and Kids vs Monsters.

 Akana starred in Snapper Hero, a scripted video series distributed via Snapchat.
 The series was sponsored by AT&T.

 In 2016, Akana appeared alongside Sally Field in the indie comedy film Hello, My Name Is Doris, written by Michael Showalter.
 That same year, she also appeared in a short Star Wars fan film, Hoshino as well as the comedy film Dirty 30.
 She has a recurring role in the Comedy Central show Corporate.